Mesothelioma and Lung Cancer

 - Chest discomfort

-It also occurs in three different forms: adenocarcinoma (most common), squamous cell (also called epidermoid), and large cell.
-Adenocarcinoma is the type most commonly associated with non-smokers.
-Although smoking is the leading cause of lung cancer, it is not the only cause.[1]
+Adenocarcinoma is a non-small cell type and the lung cancer most commonly associated with non-smokers.
+Although smoking is the leading cause of adenocarcinoma and other lung cancers, it is not the only cause.[1]
+Mesothelioma is often misdiagnosed as adenocarcinoma.

 Though less common, small cell lung cancer is much more aggressive.
 It grows and spreads rapidly and should be treated immediately.

 Small cell lung cancer is not staged in the same way as non-small cell lung cancer.
-Its two categories are limited stage or extensive stage.[1]
+Its two categories are limited stage and extensive stage.[1]

 Lung carcinoid is now more commonly diagnosed than in the past.
 Carcinoid is very different from non-small cell and small cell lung cancers.
 This tumor starts with different types of cells called neuroendocrine cells (cells that produce hormones).